Upperdog/clean-image-filenames/readme.txt

 = Why does this plugin exist? =

 No matter how hard you try to teach people to name their files in a certain way before uploading, sooner or later you will end up with a media library with filenames like Château de Ferrières.jpg or Smörgåsbord.png.
-Sometimes browsers have a hard time displaying images with filenames like these and the images ends up broken.
+Sometimes browsers have a hard time displaying images with filenames like these and the images end up broken.

 = Why not use the remove_accents() filter? =